Entertainment News Roundup: Dr Feelgood guitarist Wilko Johnson dies aged 75; New 'Avatar' film gets rare China release and more | Entertainment

 Entertainment News Roundup: Dr Feelgood guitarist Wilko Johnson dies aged 75; New 'Avatar' film gets rare China release and more

 It said the new "Rest of the World" vote was to strengthen the audience's power to influence the results and to recognise the global reach of the competition, which last year drew a television audience of more than 160 million.
-Cuba's Pablo Milanes, songwriter and social crusader, dies at 79 Pablo Milanes, a Cuban singer-songwriter and one of the founders of the "Nueva Trova" musical movement that emerged after Fidel Castro's 1959 revolution, died early on Tuesday in Spain at the age of 79, according to the artist's official Facebook page.
+At Disney, Iger confronts succession problem he helped create Walt Disney Co's Bob Iger will once again be asked to identify his successor as chief executive -- one of his greatest failures in his first go-around as the company's leader, say people who have worked with him and experts.

 Following is a summary of current entertainment news briefs.